kranzky/megahal/README.md

 stochastic predictive model.

-This new version of MegaHAL was written in homage of the original, which I wrote at least twenty years ago.
+This new version of MegaHAL was written in homage of the original, which I wrote around twenty years ago.
 As these things go, the Ruby version is about 10% of the size of the original C version.

 The oldest record I have of MegaHAL is the following USENET announcement from